aj-das/SongSync/README.md

   - APIs: Spotify API
   - Languages: JavaScript, Python

-The actual website and database are hosted privately, but this is a public repo to show the code.
+The website and database are hosted privately, but this is a public repo to show the code.